Shashank-Vishwakarma/RedSpace/README.md

 # RedSpace
-RedSpace is an in-memory database cache inspired by Redis, focusing on high performance, efficient data handling.
+RedSpace is an in-memory database inspired by Redis, focusing on high performance, efficient data handling.